As summer approaches, bicyclists across the region are gearing up and stripping down for not one, but two naked Northwest rides.

 Eager cyclists can participate in Seattle’s

-World Naked Bike Day on June 25 in Portland.
+World Naked Bike Ride on June 24 in Portland.
 Thousands are expected to flood the streets, creating a fun and high-energy spectacle.

 If you’re a nude newbie who wants to get in on the fun this year, here are some things to keep in mind:

 While having a comfortable seat and disposable seat cover are important for naked bicycling (especially if you're borrowing a friend's bike), what’s most important is having a seat.